Revisiting Residue Codes for Modern Memories: Practical Code Examples

-Typically, to achieve Single Symbol Correction (SSC), the DIMM is constructed out of x4 devices and 288 bits of data (256 bits of data, and 32 bits of redundancy) are stored eighteen x4 devices and accessed in four bursts over 72 bit channel (72 bits because that is channel width as specified by the DDR4 standard).
-The minimum granularity of access is 32 bytes, which is typically one-half of a cache line.
-In this mode of operation, there are no spare bits.
-Intel refers to this capability/configuration as Single Device Data Correction (SDDC)~\cite{dddc}.
-Depending on the configuration, the system may switch to a ``lockstep'' or striped mode after failure, or continue working in lockstep before and after failure~\cite{supermicro}.

-To be able to correct single device failure with x4 devices, we use the \OURShortnf{} (\MDDRold{}) with $\GM{}=\MDDRoldMult{}$ with x4 symbol sizes.
-In our scheme, the data is striped across two DIMMs each having eighteen x4 devices.
-The data is received from these two DIMMs across eight bursts over an 144 bit channel, or sixteen bursts (eight form each DIMM) over a 72 bit channel depending on the design.
-Under these conditions, \OURShort{} code requires only eleven bits of redundancy for 133 bits of data.
-In other words, our code yields five spare bits.
+To correct single device failure with x4 devices, we use the \OURShort{}(\MDDRold{}) code with multiplier $\GM{}=\MDDRoldMult{}$ and 4-bit symbols.
+In our scheme, the data bits are striped across two DIMMs with 18 x4 devices each, forming a 144-bit channel\footnote{Those 144-bit channels are quite common in systems with IBM Power9\cite{power9ras} and Intel Xeon\cite{supermicro} CPUs}.
+Under these conditions, \OURFull{} uses only 12 check bits for 132 bits of data\footnote{We use the term ``data'' to refer to amount of useful information in the codeword, and not to the native data sizes.}.
+In contrast, a traditional Reed-Solomon code will use 16 check bits for 128 bits of data.

-\fakesec{\OURnf{}(\MDDRnew{}) Single Symbol Systematic Code.} Recently published DDR5 standard\cite{jedec2020jesd796} doubles the number of channels per DIMM, requiring two 40-bit memory channels per DIMM (32-bit data + 8-bit parity)\cite{micronDDR5ecc}.
+\fakesec{\OURShortnf{}(\MDDRnew{}) SSC Code} The recently published DDR5 standard\cite{jedec2020jesd796} doubles the number of channels per DIMM, requiring two 40-bit memory channels per DIMM (32-bit data + 8-bit parity)\cite{micronDDR5ecc}.
 As of this writing, there are no commercially available DDR5 ECC DIMMs, and as such it is not clear how exactly the DIMMs will be configured.
-It is possible that they could be made of ten x4 devices per channel, for a total of 20 devices per DIMM; or five x8 devices per channel, for a total of 10 devices per DIMM.
+It is possible that they could be made of ten x4 devices per channel, for a total of 20 devices per DIMM, or five x8 devices per channel, for a total of ten devices per DIMM.

-Like in DDR4, we can design a 4-bit symbol (\MDDRnew{}) code to where the data is striped across two channels within a DIMM.
-Unlike DDR4 where the data needs to be fetched from two different DIMMs, here the data comes from the same DIMM but across two channels. \OURShort{}(\MDDRnew{}) code encodes 70-bit data into 80-bit codewords.
-With this code, we can correct failure of one device on a DIMM with six bits to spare; and we can correct failure of two devices with two bits to spare.
-If a DIMM is to be constructed out of x8 devices, then we need to work with 8-bit or 16-bit symbols in this model.
-We leave creation of these codes for future work once DDR5 DIMM architectures become better known but show a x8 example next.
-A traditional RS(80,64) code with x8 symbols or a RS(40,32) with x4 symbols do not have any spare bits.
+Like in DDR4, we propose a 4-bit symbol (\MDDRnew{}) code with data striped across two channels. \OURShort{}(\MDDRnew{}) code encodes 69-bit data into 80-bit codewords, using only 11 redundancy bits.
+With this code, by using only 64-bits for data, we can correct failure of one device on a DIMM with five bits to spare; or we can recover two consecutive device-failures with one bit to spare.
+In contrast, a traditional Reed-Solomon(80,64) code with x8 symbols has no spare bits.